All Products

 now = apr_time_now();

-/* Unit: microseconds */
+/* Unit: microseconds. */

 expire_time = now / 1000000 + one_hour;

-/* Generate a signed URL. */
+/* Generate a presigned URL. */

 url_str = oss_gen_signed_url(oss_client_options, &bucket, &object, expire_time, req);